eyebeam/curriculum/README.md

 Experience has shown us that teaching the same class in different environments requires different tactics.
 Things like class size, duration, available resources and subject familiarity affect how the curriculum is delivered.
 We want to hear what specific challenges you face - our goal is to provide adaptable and flexible curriculum that will work anywhere.

 This curriculum will evolve over time based on our experiences, what we hear from you and new tools and technology that become available.
+If you would like to get involved, please take a look at our [roadmap](https://github.com/eyebeam/curriculum/issues/1) to see where we are at in our development cycle and how you can contribute.
+We'd love to [hear your thoughts](https://github.com/eyebeam/curriculum/issues/5).

 We are also hosting a session at this year's [MozFest](https://mozillafestival.org/) (October 27-28, 2017 in London!) where we will discuss and brainstorm what this template should look like.